WhyWeStillHere/kalinin-tcp-console-game/README.md

 To launch server use command
 ```
-./server [ip address] [port]
+./server [port] [daemon]
 ```
-Server will accept connections on this address and port
+Server will accept connections on this port

+If you write daemon, server will start as daemon

-Default: ip address = 127.0.0.1 port = 9091
+Default: port = 9091

 On default server starts as program